That is the question on every Spurs fans’ lips after Kane just scored his 200thgoal for the club.

 Having missed 102 days of football with injuries reported between 2009 to 2016, the 27-year-old has missed 292 days in the four years since.
 Assuming that is only going to get worse over the next few years, as Kane approaching his thirties means even more games missed.
 Though there is always the age-old argument that his 27-32-year-old mentality will make up for any physical issues in the prime of his career.

 It’s safe to say that short of incredibly surprising outcomes, Kane should be able to reach and beat Greaves’ record.
-What he does next may have something to do with matching Alan Shearer’s 260 goal Premier League record, or Wayne Rooney’s 53 goal England record.
+What he does after that may have something to do with matching Alan Shearer’s 260 goal Premier League record, or Wayne Rooney’s 53 goal England record.

 Copy: William Murray | Sub Editor: Kristina Hristova